 Medications treat the effects of dermatomyositis but do not eliminate it.
 Corticosteroids control symptoms quickly but are not a long-term fix as they have serious side effects.
 Sometimes, corticosteroids used in conjunction with corticosteroid-sparing medications can decrease these side effects.
 Antimalarial medications might help with a persistent rash, and doctors recommend sunscreen to protect the skin from further damage.

-Other therapies have a lot of success in treating the symptoms of dermatomyositis.
+Other therapies can further help in treating the symptoms of dermatomyositis.
 Physical therapy helps maintain and improve strength and flexibility while speech therapy teaches how to compensate for changes in the throat muscles.
 When chewing and swallowing becomes too difficult, dieticians can help patients find suitable foods.
 Another treatment option is intravenous immunoglobulin (IVIg), a blood product that contains healthy antibodies that can block the effects of dermatomyositis.
 IVIg is expensive and has to be repeated regularly for continuing benefits.

 The symptoms of dermatomyositis respond well to therapy.
 Sometimes, a child's symptoms completely disappear after appropriate treatment.
 In adults, therapies improve quality of life, but symptoms typically do not go away.
-Common outcomes for adults with dermatomyositis are lung failure, pneumonia, and malnutrition.
+Complications of dermatomyositis, especially in adults, include lung failure, pneumonia, and malnutrition.
 Cases with heart or lung involvement have the worst outcomes.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.